Do you feel the rats are winning the rat race?

 4. Accent, dialect – You may speak the same language but have different interpretations or levels of understanding

 6. Personality type – Otters, beavers and lions

 7. Level of authority – Who’s the boss of me?

 Age BarriersIf you’re the youngest member of the staff and work in the warehouse, what would you possibly have in common with the owner who is 70 and has a big office on the top floor?

 It might be hockey, football, baseball, collecting stamps, antique cars or donuts.
 Whatever it is, a comment about last nights game or the car show you attended may provide the perfect conversation starter that can lead to others.

 My daughter works for a broadcasting company that has 3 radio stations in one complex.
-Each Thursday is donuts day.
-One of the managers is assigned the job of bringing in a large flat of donuts.
+Each Thursday is donut day and one of the managers is assigned the job of bringing in a large flat of donuts.

-If they are late, staff start asking questions about the donuts.
+If the donuts are late, the staff becomes agitated.
 Where are they?
 Why aren’t they here?
 When will they come?